hhhameem/file-upload-data-show/README.md

 Frontend: Language independent

-## - You need to clone this repo and run on locally to experince the project.
+## You need to clone this repo and run locally to experience the project.

 - To run the backend go to `backEnd` folder and type `npm install`.
 All the npm package will be installed.
 And then type `npm run start-dev`.
 This will start or open your local server on 5000 port.